Best Body Composition Exercises – Introduction

 - Recover the ball and repeat.

-- Needless to say, you should make sure the area behind you is clear, so your flying medicine ball won’t hit anyone or antagonize your neighbor’s pit bull.
+- You should make sure the area behind you is clear, so your flying medicine ball won’t hit anyone or antagonize your neighbor’s pit bull.

 #8.
 Heavy punching bag intervals

-Your final exercise works your chest, shoulders, arms, and core and will accelerate your heart and breathing rate too.
+Your final exercise works your chest, shoulders, arms, and core and will also accelerate your heart and breathing rate.

-Of course, you’ll need a heavy punching bag for this exercise but, if you’ve got space to put one in your home gym, you’ll be rewarded with an enjoyable and effective workout.
+Of course, you’ll need a heavy punching bag for this exercise but, if you’ve got space to put one in your home gym, the reward is an enjoyable and effective workout.

 To do this exercise, whale on your punching bag for 2-3 minutes and rest for 60 seconds.